kiel-abraham/living-type-website/src/pages/home.md

 ---
 title: "Home"
 pageType: "homepage"
+slug: "/"
 nav: true
 ---

 This is the home page.
-I can add more text